cloudify-cosmo/docs.getcloudify.org/content/workflows/dry-run.md

 ## Overview

-Workflows can be executed in a "dry run" mode, wherein no actual code is executed, and no side effects persist, but the entire flow of the execution (all the operations that would be executed by an actual run) is represented.
+In a dry-run execution, you can execute a workflow so that the entire flow of the execution (all the operations that are executed in an actual run) is shown, but no actual code is executed and there are no side effects.

-This can be useful in cases of complex blueprints, with potentially long executions, during the development of the blueprint.
-The "dry run" assists in configuring relationships between node types and operations that depend on those relationships.
+A dry-run is useful in the process when you write complex blueprints with potentially long executions.
+The dry-run helps you to configure relationships between node types, and operations that depend on those relationships.

 ## Example

-Below is the output of a "dry run" execution of the [hello world](https://github.com/cloudify-cosmo/cloudify-hello-world-example/blob/master/singlehost-blueprint.yaml) blueprint.
+For example, the output of a dry-run of the
+[hello world](https://github.com/cloudify-cosmo/cloudify-hello-world-example/blob/master/singlehost-blueprint.yaml)
+blueprint is:

 ```
 (cloudify) ➜  ~ cfy executions start install -d dep --dry-run